-- Toughness – this is the internal strength of the stone, how well it can resist fracturing (non-directional breakage) and cleavage (directional breakage).
-Unlike hardness, there is no recognised scale for this but it generally ranges from poor (Tanzanite, Emerald) to excellent (Jade).
+- Toughness – This is the internal strength of the stone – how well it can resist fracturing (non-directional breakage) and cleavage (directional breakage).
+Unlike hardness, there is no recognised scale for this, but it generally ranges from poor (tanzanite, emerald) to excellent (Jade).

-#1 Soldering and Pickling
+#1 Soldering and pickling

 Stone setting is usually done once all of the metalwork is finished, this is because it prevents the stone from being accidentally damaged.
 But there are times when a piece needs to be soldered and pickled when the stone is in place, such as repairs.

-#2 Stone Setting
+#2 Stone setting

 For lots of jewellers, stone setting is one of the scariest things to do as they are worried about breaking the stone.
-And as someone who does setting myself, I completely understand but knowing a little about the stone you are setting can make the process a little less stressful.
+And as someone who does setting myself, I completely understand but knowing a little about the stone you are setting can make the process a bit less stressful.

 This is because when you know what the hardness and toughness of the stone is, you can adapt your setting style.

-With harder and tougher stones such as Diamond or Sapphire, you can apply more pressure on the stone, although care does still have to be taken.
-They can also be a little more forgiving if you slip as the stones are generally harder than the metal the tool is made of.
+With harder and tougher stones, such as diamond or sapphire, you can apply more pressure on the stone – although care does still have to be taken.
+They can also be a little more forgiving if you slip, as the stones are generally harder than the metal the tool is made of.

-#3 Finishing and Polishing
+#3 Finishing and polishing

-A similar issue can be found if you are using a very aggressive polishing compound as it can affect the surface of the gemstone.
-Once the gem is set, you don’t really want to use anything more aggressive than pre-polish (Tripoli, Luxi Blue etc) and then your finishing polish.
+A similar issue can be found if you are using a very aggressive polishing compound, as it can affect the surface of the gemstone.
+Once the gem is set, you don’t really want to use anything more aggressive than pre-polish (Tripoli, Luxi Blue etc.) and then your finishing polish.

-For example, with brittle stones such as Emeralds and Tanzanite, the ultrasonic waves can in some cases cause the stone to break, another side effect with Emeralds is that they are often fracture filled with oils that can be removed by the ultrasonic cleaner.
+For example, with brittle stones, such as emeralds and tanzanite, the ultrasonic waves can in some cases cause the stone to break.
+Another side effect with emeralds is that they are often fracture filled with oils that can be removed by the ultrasonic cleaner.

 If you have to take more care of the stone when it is with you at the bench, there is a good chance that the gemstone isn’t really suitable for use in a ring.

-For everyday rings such as engagement rings, a stone that is durable is going to be a much better option and is one of the reasons why Diamonds are such a great choice.
+For everyday rings such as engagement rings, a stone that is durable is going to be a much better option and is one of the reasons why diamonds are such a great choice.

-One of these is the Working With Gemstones, A Bench Jeweller’s Guide By Arthur Anton Skuratowicz And Julie Nash, that is available from Cooksongold.
-I looked through this book when I doing the demonstration days last year and it contains lots of practical information about lots of different gemstones.
+One of these is: “Working With Gemstones, A Bench Jeweller’s Guide By Arthur Anton Skuratowicz And Julie Nash”, available at Cooksongold.
+I looked through this book when completing the demonstration days last year, and it contains lots of practical information about lots of different gemstones for beginners.